Nice to meet you.

 2. Consider your audience

-Communication theory tells us there are two groups that affect a message: the senders and the receivers.
-In order for a message to be effective, the sender must understand the receiver’s knowledge, communication skills, attitude, and background.
+Communication theory tells us that two groups affect a message: the senders and the receivers.
+For a message to be effective, the sender must understand the receiver’s knowledge, communication skills, attitude, and background.

 What is my audience’s current mindset?